conan-io/docs/tutorial/creating_packages/preparing_the_build.rst

     hello/1.0 (test package): RUN: ./example
     hello/1.0: Hello World Release! (without color)

-This is just a simple example on how to use the ``generate()`` method to customize the toolchain based on the value of one option, but there are lots of other things that you could do in the ``generate()`` method like:
+This is just a simple example of how to use the ``generate()`` method to customize the toolchain based on the value of one option, but there are lots of other things that you could do in the ``generate()`` method like:

 * Create a complete custom toolchain based on your needs to use in your build.
-* Access to certain information of the package dependencies, like:
+* Access to certain information about the package dependencies, like:
-    - The configuration accessing the the defined :ref:`conf_info<conan_conanfile_model_conf_info>`.
+    - The configuration accessing the defined :ref:`conf_info<conan_conanfile_model_conf_info>`.
     - Accessing the dependencies options.
     - Import files from dependencies using the :ref:`copy tool<conan_tools_files_copy>`.
-      You could also use this to create manifests for package, collecting all dependencies versions and licenses.
+      You could also import the files create manifests for the package, collecting all dependencies versions and licenses.
 * Use the :ref:`Environment tools<conan_tools_env_environment_model>` to generate
   information for the system environment.